 Delivered to the Royal Air Force (RAF) as Dakota serial number KN344.
 Assigned to 1315 Flight.
 No known nickname or nose art.

-On July 2, 1945 took off from Mascot Airfield near Sydney piloted by F/Lt Young aboard was freight for the Royal Navy.
-This Dakota was flying via Garbutt Field and Milne Bay bound for Momote Airfield on Los Negros Island.
-After take off from Garbutt Field, this aircraft became lost due to bad weather near Milne Bay.
-When it failed to arrive, this C-47 was officially declared Missing In Action (MIA).
+On July 2, 1945 took off from Mascot Airfield near Sydney piloted by F/Lt Young on a ferry flight via Garbutt Field and Milne Bay bound for Momote Airfield on Los Negros Island.
+Aboard was freight for the Royal Navy and passenger W/O Kenneth Clement Bevan.
+After landing at Garbutt Field at Townsville this C-47 took off again on the next leg of the flight bound for Milne Bay.
+When this aircraft failed to arrive, the crew was officially declared Missing In Action (MIA).

 Postwar, the wreckage was found by a RAAF Searcher Team led by S/L Keith Rundle near Samarai Island.
 The remains of the crew were recovered.

 The entire crew was officially declared dead the day of the mission.
 After the recovery of remains, the three crew members were buried at Bomana War Cemetery.
 Young at B3.
 D. 16.
 Rutledge at B3.
 D. 17.

 "76328 (MSN 15912/32660) to RAF as Dakota IV KN344.
 Crashed at Samari, New Guinea Jul 2, 1945 (not sure if this is date of crash or date wreck was found)"